Add description, images, menus and links to your mega menu

 No, these lab coats are not currently CE certified.
 We plan to do this in the future, but the regulations are extremely costly for a small business to overcome.

 The Louis and Curie lab coats are not FR rated.
-We have access to FR rated textiles and may make this in the future.
+The George and Rosalind lab coats are FR-rated (NFPA 2112) and UL certified.
 Get onto our email list for that preorder announcement!

 We currently do not, sorry.
 We realize this is a barrier for many labs and would like to address it if the lab coat line grows in the future.

-The lab coats will generally survive autoclaving but it will reduce the lifetime of the garment.
+The lab coats will normally survive autoclaving, but it may reduce the lifetime of the garment.